The Garden in the Rue Cortot, Montmartre

 |Le déjeuner des canotiers, 1881|

 But his fluffy nudes are another story.
 Oh, those nudes!
 Let's just say that the old 'flesh' crayon that Crayola manufactured doesn't even come close to Renoir's portrayal of skin pigmentation.
 One contemporary Impressionist critic helpfully suggested that someone might "Try to explain to M. Renoir that a woman's torso is not a head of decomposing flesh covered with green and purple patches, which are the sign of advanced putrefaction in a corpse."
 (I'm still waiting for that to show up as a ReNOir/RSAP protest slogan).

 I am still going through an experimental stage.
 I’m not happy, and I keep scrubbing out and scrubbing out again.
 I hope this mania will pass…I’m like the children at school; the clean page has to be filled with good writing, and splash – a mess!
 I’m still making messes and I’m forty years old.

-I know there are those who'd argue that Impressionism itself is way over-represented in museum collections in general, and doesn't deserve its resounding popularity.
-We do so love our Impressionists but are so used to the works of that oeuvre that we have a hard time imagining how ill-received these artists' perceptions, styles, and subject matter were during their own era.
+I know there are those who'd argue that Impressionism itself is way over-represented in museum collections in general, and the genre doesn't deserve its resounding popularity.
+We're so accustomed to the oeuvre that it's probably hard to imagine how ill-received these artists' perceptions, styles, and subject matter were during their own era.
 I think recent exhibits like the Durand-Ruel in Philly and the Caillebotte at the National Gallery in Washington DC, both of which I thoroughly enjoyed, have done a wonderful job of putting art from this period into historical perspective.
-Learning about the social context of artwork enriches the experience just as learning about the artist does, allowing me as a non-artist to appreciate the works so much more.
-Truth is, I used to be embarrassed by how much I liked the work of this period, fearful of being labeled a fan of escapist pap.
-But with maturity and age comes, if not wisdom, then a satisfying disregard for what others think about what I think.
-So, now, I don't particularly care if my artistic tastes are mocked.

-I wouldn't presume to inflict my tastes on others, though, so I couldn't seriously stand in front of a museum and call for the eradication of a particular artist's oeuvre.
-And I take to heart a message that is a bit more nuanced than what is being spun from the ReNOir/RSAP hating demonstrations, with their Westboro-extremist satire.
+Truth is, I used to be embarrassed to admit that I liked the work of this period, fearful of being labeled a fan of escapist pap.
+But with maturity and age comes, well, if not wisdom, then a satisfying disregard for what others think about what I think.
+So I don't particularly care if my artistic tastes are mocked.
+However, I wouldn't presume to inflict my tastes on others, so I couldn't seriously stand in front of a museum and call for the eradication of a particular artist's oeuvre.
+I"d rather see dialogue that's more nuanced than what is being spun from the ReNOir/RSAP hating demonstrations, with their Westboro-extremist satire.
 Let's face the fact that there's a lot of Renoir out there, and maybe too much.
 But let's not get into destroying art we don't like; that's a bit too Nazi-esque Entartete Kunst.